vnegnev/vial-qmk/keyboards/svalboard/readme.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

 ## Bootloader
-Errata -- you need to hold BOOT while plugging in USB to enter bootloader mode, because early units have a schematic gaffe on the reset button.
-There is a rework available, but it involves desoldering a resistor and running a wire -- not reccommended.
+To enter bootloader mode, simply double tap reset in 500ms or less.
+The device will come up as a mass storage device titled RPI-RP2.
+Drag the desired UF2 file to the drive and it will immediately reboot and enumerate as Svalboard.